NSLS2/xsecurelock/README-NSLS2.md

 Passing the option `--enable-wallpaper` enables the background pixmap `wallpaper.xbm` to provide a more "textured" background to the unlock page.

 ## No Blank
-Passing the option `--enable-no-blank` causes the locker to be "transparant".
+Passing the option `--enable-no-blank` causes the locker to be "transparent".
 This is acomplished by never raising the blanker and screensaver windows although they are still mapped.
 The screensaver process is still run, so a lock icon (for example) can be shown when the screensaver is run.